 They do this to ensure that their prey keeps moving, two Dutch ecologists announced.
 If they don’t, they won’t see their prey.

-Dart frogs and other frogs are known to feed mainly on insects and other smart animals that they could come across, so in order to capture their prey, they use the technique of toe-tapping which will lure the prey to them and again make the see their preys.
+Dart frogs and other frogs are known to feed mainly on insects and other smart animals that they could come across, so in order to capture their prey, they use the technique of toe-tapping which will lure the prey to them and again make the see their prey.

 Darts frog and other frogs tap their toes because they want to trap insects and other smaller animals which they will eat.